Victor-Uzunov/w24ed-SI2025/README.md

 # FMI Course Program Editor and Dependency Visualizer

-A comprehensive web application for creating, managing, and visualizing university course programs at FMI.
-This application allows faculty administrators and program coordinators to easily manage course dependencies and create visual representations of curriculum structures.
+A web application for creating and managing university course programs at FMI.
+This application allows faculty administrators and program coordinators to manage course dependencies and create visual representations of curriculum structures.

 ## Features